TARGENE/TMLE.jl/docs/src/user_guide/estimands.md

 You can easily generate joint estimands corresponding to Counterfactual Means, Average Treatment Effects or Average Interaction Effects by using the `factorialEstimand` function.

-To estimate a joint estimand you can use any of the estimators defined in this package exactly as you would do it for a one dimensional estimand, see [Estimation](@ref).
+To estimate a joint estimand you can use any of the estimators defined in this package exactly as you would do it for a one dimensional estimand.

 There are two main use cases for them that we now describe.